-Micha is a PhD candidate towards the end of his PhD, in the Computational Vision Group / Artificial Intelligence Lab, part of the Department of Computer Science at University of Toronto, and in the Vector Institute, Toronto.
-He is supervised by prof. David Fleet, and has been concentrating for the better part of the last decade on machine learning, computer vision, and optimization problems.
+Micha is a machine learning researcher (a post-doc fellow in University of Toronto, and Vector Institute), focusing on latent variable models, representation learning, Bayesian inference, and semi-supervised/unsupervised learning.
+He recently graduated his PhD under the supervision of prof. David Fleet in the Computational Vision Group / Artificial Intelligence Lab, part of the Department of Computer Science at University of Toronto, and in the Vector Institute, Toronto.
+Micha has been working on machine learning, computer vision, physical inference, and optimization problems for the last decade.

-In the past, I focused mainly on 3D video tracking combined with physical models.
-Recently I have been focusing on representation learning, generative models, Bayesian modelling (always go Bayesian!), and in particular the Mutual Information Machine (MIM).
+In the past, he focused mainly on 3D video tracking combined with physical models.
+Currently he has been focusing on representation learning, generative models, Bayesian modelling (always go Bayesian!), and in particular the Mutual Information Machine (MIM).
 MIM is trained with a new symmetric variational inference, which learns a latent representation with high mutual information, and low marginal entropy.
 Importantly, MIM is not prone to suffer from posterior collapse, unlike VAEs.
 If you use VAE, you might find MIM useful!
-I am always looking for interesting collaborations.

-Micha also founded a Computer Vision/Machine Learning lab, with the goal of pushing ahead CV/ML research, while giving smaller start-ups (who typically cannot afford to hire ML researchers) accessibility to one of the biggest revolutions that mankind is about to experience.
-He also believes that the social aspect of that revolution is ignored, by large.
+Micha also founded a Computer Vision/Machine Learning lab, with the goal of pushing ahead CV/ML research, while giving smaller start-ups (who typically cannot afford to hire ML researchers) accessibility to one of the biggest revolutions that humanity is experiencing.
+He also believes that the social/moral aspects of that revolution are ignored, by large.
 As part of his efforts for a better future for all, he is working to encourage an open discussion about the social implications of the AI revolution, in order reduce fears from AI, and replace it with openness and better understanding of what possibilities lies ahead.

 In his spare time he enjoys hiking, canoeing, SUP, bike riding, skiing, ice skating, or basically every outdoor/indoor sport activity he finds the time to put into.